 of the inmate being booked into the detention center.

 Upon release, money may be owed to the Sumter County Detention Center for any unpaid medical visits and subsistence fees.

 Those fees must be paid to: Advent Financial Systems, Attn: Sumter County Detention Center, PO BOX 6333, Elizabethtown, KY 42702-6333.

 Please do not send these payments to the Sumter County Detention Center.

 In order to receive phone calls from the jail, you must first establish an account with our Inmate Phone Company.
 You may set up a collect call account or a prepaid account.
-They can be reached at (888) 506-8407 for the prepaid or (888) 664-7839 for the collect call account.
+They can be reached at (800) 844-6591.
 Inmates can also make calls by purchasing phone time at the kiosk in the Rec Yard.